monicatataru/8-Week-SQL-Challenge/Case Study #3 Foodie-Fi/README.md

 */

 -------------------------------------------
--- A. Data Analysis Questions --
+A. Data Analysis Questions
 -------------------------------------------

+1. How many customers has Foodie-Fi ever had?

+'''sql
+SELECT COUNT(DISTINCT customer_id) AS distinct_customers
+FROM subscriptions
+'''